Chemical Reaction Networks in a Laplacian Framework

 The first sporadic accounts of oscillating chemical reactions were published in the 19th century.
 At the time, they received very little attention, in part because known examples were difficult to reproduce and in part because of a belief among scientists that such behavior was impossible.
-When Bray published the first detailed description of such a reaction in the 1920's, the consensus among his peers was that the behavior must be the result of experimental error \cite{bray_1921}.
+When Bray \cite{bray_1921} published the first detailed description of such a reaction in the 1920's, the consensus among his peers was that the behavior must be the result of experimental error.
 Indeed, 30 years later Belousov spent 8 years trying to publish a description of his famous reaction.
-His observations were eventually published in a non-peer reviewed journal.
+His observations were eventually published in a non-peer reviewed journal (see \cite{winfree_1984} for details).
 Belousov's publication allowed other researchers to replicate his example, produce others, and eventually derive conditions needed for such reactions \cite{zhabot_1991}.

 While the study of chemical reaction networks is at least old as the introduction of detailed balance for chemical reactions \cite{wegsch_1901}, the mathematical theory of chemical reaction networks began in earnest in the 1960's with the work of Aris \cite{aris_1965} and achieved prominence in the 1970's with the work of Horn, Jackson, Feinberg, and others \cite{feinberg_1972, horn_jackson_1972, horn_1972, feinberg_horn_1974}, see also \cite{feinberg_2019}.
 Since reaction rates are difficult to measure experimentally, this theory was in part motivated by the need to understand exotic behaviors of chemical reactions in a way that does not require knowing precise reaction rates.